OZI-Project/brand/README.rst

    :width: 220px

-* 🛑 DO NOT add your own colorways or background.
+* |:stop_sign:| DO NOT add your own colorways or background.
-* 🛑 DO NOT distort or obscure the blastpipe logo.
+* |:stop_sign:| DO NOT distort or obscure the blastpipe logo.
-* 🛑 DO NOT use the blastpipe logo in such a way as to suggest endorsement or affiliation.
+* |:stop_sign:| DO NOT use the blastpipe logo in such a way as to suggest endorsement or affiliation.

 Generative AI Transparency